2022 Wimbledon Championships – Men's singles

-Rafael Nadal was attempting to complete the first three components of a Grand Slam, but withdrew before his scheduled semi-final match against Kyrgios due to a torn abdominal muscle.
-It was the first time a man had withdrawn from Wimbledon before a semi-final or final since Frank Shields in 1931.
-Cameron Norrie became the fourth British man in the Open Era (after Roger Taylor, Tim Henman, and Andy Murray) to reach the semi-finals.
-It was the first time two left-handed men (Norrie and Nadal) had reached the semi-finals since John McEnroe and Goran Ivanišević in 1992, and to the semi-finals of any major since Nadal and Jürgen Melzer at the 2010 French Open.
+Nadal was attempting to complete the third component of a prospective Grand Slam, but withdrew before the semifinals due to a torn abdominal muscle.
+It was the first time a man withdrew from a Wimbledon semifinal or final since Frank Shields in 1931.
+This was the two-time champion's final appearance at Wimbledon.

-This was the first edition of Wimbledon to feature a champions tie-break (10-point tie-break), when the score reaches six games all in the fifth set, and the third edition to feature a final set tie-break.
-Alejandro Davidovich Fokina defeated Hubert Hurkacz in the first round in the first main-draw 10-point tie-break at Wimbledon.
-It was also the first Wimbledon since the introduction of the ATP rankings in 1973, and the first major since the 1999 Australian Open, where both the reigning world No. 1 and No. 2 (Daniil Medvedev and Alexander Zverev, respectively) did not compete.
-Medvedev was prohibited from playing due to his Russian nationality, while Zverev had an ankle injury.
-This marked the first edition of Wimbledon since 1998 not to feature record eight-time champion Roger Federer, resulting he dropped out of the ATP rankings for the first time since 1998.
-Feliciano López made his 81st main-draw major appearance, tying Federer's all-time record.
-John Isner broke Ivo Karlović's world record of 13,728 career aces on the ATP Tour in his third-round match against Jannik Sinner.
+This was the first edition of Wimbledon to feature a champions tiebreak (10-point tiebreak), when the score reaches six games all in the fifth set.
+Alejandro Davidovich Fokina defeated Hubert Hurkacz in the first round in the first main-draw 10-point tiebreak at Wimbledon.
+It was the first Wimbledon since the introduction of the ATP rankings in 1973, and the first major since the 1999 Australian Open, where both the reigning world No. 1 and No. 2 (Daniil Medvedev and Alexander Zverev, respectively) did not compete; Medvedev was prohibited from playing due to his Russian nationality, while Zverev was recovering from an ankle injury sustained at the French Open.
+This marked the first edition of Wimbledon since 1998 not to feature record eight-time champion Federer, resulting in his dropping out of the ATP rankings for the first time since 1998 (Federer would retire from professional tennis later that year).
+Kyrgios was the first unseeded man to reach a major final since Jo-Wilfried Tsonga at the 2008 Australian Open and the first Australian man to reach a major final since Lleyton Hewitt at the 2005 Australian Open.
+Feliciano López made his 81st (and final) main-draw major appearance, tying Federer's all-time record.
+John Isner broke Ivo Karlović's record of 13,728 career aces in his third-round match against Jannik Sinner.